Heralding entangled optical photons from a microwave quantum processor: Performance analysis

 Pauli errors may arise from dephasing of the dual-rail qubit.
-Dual-rail qubits can have longer coherence times than their constituent superconducting qubits through hard-coded noise suppression~\cite{campbell_universal_2020,kubica_erasure_2022,levine_demonstrating_2023}.
-Decay and dephasing times of about \SI{1}{\milli\second} have been demonstrated for dual-rail qubits~\cite{levine_demonstrating_2023} and have not exhausted the limits of this technique.
-Another source of Pauli error is mechanical dephasing during the \SI{100}{\nano\second} before the swap to the superconducting qubit is complete (\figref{fig:triple_swap}).
-Cutting-edge optomechanical crystals support dephasing times of order \SI{100}{\micro\second}~\cite{maccabe_nano-acoustic_2020}.
-Close to such performance may be reached in piezo-optomechanical structures by, e.g., shrinking the piezoelectric section~\cite{chiappina_design_2023,jiang_optically_2023,meesala_non-classical_2023}.
-Given these processing and dephasing times, we expect that Pauli-error rates below the threshold for fault tolerance are possible~\cite{haug_supplementary_2023}.
+Dual-rail qubits can have longer coherence times than their constituent superconducting qubits through hard-coded noise suppression~\cite{campbell_universal_2020,kubica_erasure_2023,Levine2024}.
+Decay and dephasing times of about \SI{1}{\milli\second} have been demonstrated for dual-rail qubits using transmon qubits with $T_1 \sim\SI{20}{\micro\second}$~\cite{Levine2024} and have not exhausted the limits of this technique.
+Another source of Pauli error is mechanical dephasing during the \SI{250}{\nano\second} before the swap to the superconducting qubit is complete (\figref{fig:triple_swap}).
+Cutting-edge OMCs support dephasing times of order \SI{100}{\micro\second}~\cite{maccabe_nano-acoustic_2020}.
+Close to such performance may be reached in piezo-optomechanical structures by, e.g., shrinking the piezoelectric section~\cite{chiappina_design_2023,jiang_optically_2023,meesala_non-classical_2024}.
+The average number of phonons in our heralding protocol is only $\sim0.1$, reducing the mechanical dephasing rate.

 The parity check that heralds a microwave-optical Bell pair may give an erroneous result.
 This could lead to Pauli errors when we implement two-qubit gates on microwave dual-rail qubits that are outside the computational space.
 However, imperfect discrimination of the even- and odd-parity states will be detected when the dual-rail qubit is measured.
 We can then erase all affected qubits from the resource state before it is used in an implementation of a topological error-correcting code~\cite{bombin_logical_2023}.
-This is in contrast to proposals where the dual-rail qubits are used in circuit-based implementations of, e.g., the surface code~\cite{kubica_erasure_2022}.
-There, leakage instead leads to errors that are outside the domain of qubit stabilizers and requires extra measures for detection~\cite{fowler_coping_2013, varbanov_leakage_2020}.
-Moreover, fusion measurements on the resource states deterministically detect leakage, allowing us to handle leakage in an equivalent way to loss.
+This is in contrast to proposals where the dual-rail qubits are used directly in circuit-based implementations of, e.g., the surface code~\cite{kubica_erasure_2023}.
+Moreover, fusion measurements on the resource states deterministically detect leakage, allowing us to treat leakage equivalently to loss.
 Pauli errors from measurement errors are strongly suppressed because both rails in the dual-rail qubit are measured.
 If the measurements are inconsistent, we similarly erase the qubit from the resource state.